KennethHoff/website/README.md

-# Kenny's Corner
+# My website

-This is an Astro-based Web App.
+This is a monorepo for all of my websites, including [Kenny's Corner](https://corner.kennethhoff.no) and my [personal website](https://kennethhoff.no)

 ## Prerequisite

 ### Nixpkgs (Recommended)

-This way will automatically install all required tools needed to build, run, deploy and otherwise work on this project.
+This way will automatically install all required tools needed to build, run, deploy, and otherwise work on this project.

 1. Make sure the [nixpkgs](https://github.com/NixOS/nixpkgs) package manager is installed
     * Can be installed on Mac, Linux and Windows (through WSL)